-Source: Murphy et al (submitted)
+Source: Murphy et al (accepted)

 There is good evidence that this pressure is occurring where monitoring exists from observer programmes and analysis of stranded animals identifying causes of death (ICES, 2016a; Peltier et al., 2016).
 However, gaps in these data within the NE Atlantic region have resulted in difficulties in quantifying the level of risk with any degree of certainty (ICES, 2016b).
 Small species such as common dolphin may also have a low probability of stranding following mortality from bycatch depending on where they occur in relation to land, and the other driving forces such as wind and current which determine whether they make landfall.
-For example, a previous French study reported that approximately 84% of dead cetaceans released by fisheries in the Bay of Biscay would sink and not strand on shore (Peltier et al., 2012),
+For example, a previous French study reported that approximately 17,9% (min.
+9.3%, max 28.8%) of dead common dolphins released by fisheries in the Bay of Biscay would float and be able to strand on shore after allowing for drift (Peltier et al., 2016).